oblinger/HookAnchorApp/Work/SV/SV People/@Jasu Victorio.md

 	- [[@Augustia]] user testing feels we need user testing

-TODO: add my entry to
+#to-do pay for transcriptions

+#later
-TODO: Perf review process.
+- Perf review process.

-TODO:  get User flows from Jasu
+- get User flows from Jasu

 - !!
 QA guy does not have different iphones or androids
 - !!
 QA guy does not have